Texas Declaration of Independence: Background

 This convention differed from the previous Texas councils of 1832, 1833, and the 1835 Consultation.
-Many of the delegates to the 1836 convention were young citizens of the United States, who had only recently arrived in Texas, in violation of Mexico's immigration ban of April 1830.
-Moreover, many of them had fought in battles during the Texas Revolution against Mexico in 1835.
-Of the 60 men to sign, the only two known native Texans to sign are Jose Francisco Ruiz and Jose Antonio Navarro.
+At the 1835 Consultation, the Peace Party, which consisted primarily of original settlers under the empresario system, won out over the War Party and in the Declaration of November 7th,1835 reaffirmed their desire to remain part of Mexico under the federalist terms of the Constitution of 1824.
+Many delegates were recent arrivals from the United States who had arrived in Texas after the passage of Mexico's Law of April 6th, 1830 which had suspended most outstanding empresario contracts and restricted further immigration.
+Moreover, many of them had fought in battles against centralist forces during the Texas Revolution against Mexico in 1835.
+Of the 60 signers, three were Tejanos: Lorenzo de Zavala, Jose Francisco Ruiz and Jose Antonio Navarro.
 Most of the delegates were members of the War Party and were adamant that Texas must declare its independence from Mexico.
 Forty-one of these delegates arrived in Washington-on-the-Brazos on February 28.